membase/ns_server/deps/menelaus/doc/API/index.markdown

 # Resources and Operations

-A typical cluster of NorthScale server systems have certain resources and those resources can optionally have one or more controllers, which have RESTful endpoints in the representation of the item one would control.
+A typical cluster of Membase server systems have certain resources and those resources can optionally have one or more controllers, which have RESTful endpoints in the representation of the item one would control.